YourMapper/APIUsage/README.md

 APIUsage
 ========

-Sample files for getting up and running with the YourMapper API.
+Links and sample files for getting up and running with the YourMapper APIs.

 Mashape
 -------

-To consume our API through Mashape, do the following:
+To consume one of our APIs through Mashape, do the following:

 1. Go to https://www.mashape.com/yourmapper browse our Mashape APIs
 2. Sign up for a Mashape account.